-Contact currents, due to contact with conductive objects irradiated by electromagnetic fields, are not covered in this Recommendation.
-For commercial market base station products, there could be other requirements specified by the manufacturer that might need to be fulfilled.
-For such types of product testing, this Recommendation is also not applicable.
+Contact currents due to contact with conductive objects irradiated by EMFs, lie outside the scope of this Recommendation.
+For commercial market BS products, there could be other requirements specified by the manufacturer that might need to be fulfilled.
+For such types of product testing, this Recommendation also does not apply.